SidneyEdwards/Systematic/README.md

 ## Installation and Useage

-- TO use the deployed link: Visit the Deployed link, below and sign up!
+- To use the deployed link: Visit the Deployed link below, and sign up!
 - To create your own habit tracker:
-  -Fork the code
+    1. Fork the code
-  -install node.js, react router DOM, express.js, mongodb, apexCharts, and material UI.
+    2. install node.js, react router DOM, express.js, mongodb, apexCharts, and material UI.
-  -npi i, npm start on the client side
+    3. npi i, npm start on the client side
-  -npm i, npm run seed, npm start on the server side
+    4. npm i, npm run seed, npm start on the server side

 ## Deployed Link